Your partners in education

 The Walter Harrison Scholarship Fund is financed through donations from Georgia’s EMCs and other associated organizations.

 Harrison was instrumental in beginning Planters EMC in his hometown of Millen and helped to begin the EMCs’ statewide service organization, GEMC, where he served in various capacities from 1941 to 1975.
 Harrison also served on the National Rural Electric Cooperative Association’s board for 31 years including two years as president of the organization.

-A selection committee reviews the applications and then invites a group of finalists to participate in interviews.
+A selection committee will review the applications and invite finalists to participate in interviews.
 Delegates are chosen through an application process based on scholastic achievement, community and school involvement, and interpersonal and interview skills.

 Chosen delegates will travel to Washington D.C. with other WYT delegates from Georgia.
 Georgia’s delegation includes about 100 students selected by electric cooperatives from across the state.
 In Washington, the students will join about 1,500 other WYT delegates from all over the nation.

 Students and teachers in the North Georgia EMC service area can take a trip to PowerTown, an electrical safety demonstration that can be shown to area school groups, churches, civic groups and community organizations.

 In many ways PowerTown is like your town.
 Cars travel the roadways; people work in their yards; children fly kites.
 Everything runs smoothly.
 However, life can get dangerous when the residents of PowerTown are careless around electricity.